November 11, 2025

 1. Stories of Zimbabwean Indian documents an underrepresented history.
 Why do you think the story of Indian communities in Southern Africa has remained so little known?

-These are stories had to be documented for our future generations to appreciate that trials , tabulations and perseverance early pioneers endured .
+Author: These stories needed to be documented for future generations to appreciate the trials, tribulations, and perseverance our early pioneers endured.
+Without such records, their contributions and sacrifices would remain untold.

 3. The episode of Haroon Ismail’s exclusion from the 1969 Rhodesian cricket team is particularly powerful.
 How did it feel to revisit such moments of racial injustice?